dj-shoko/Project-Shoko/README.md

 * Clean up the code
 * Course Result
 * Adding random options somewhere
-* May move the level/table to bottom the center instead

 ### Known Bugs:
 * None as far as I know